 The Dunedin Tailoresses’ Union was the first women’s union, formed in 1889.
 It fought for shorter working hours, better conditions and more pay.

 In 1914 the New Zealand Women Teachers’ Association was formed.
 Women were paid less than men for the same teaching job, and were not promoted to higher positions.
-It was not until 1962 that women had the same opportunities and pay as men.

 The Nurses’ Association started in 1909, but it was not a union – it argued that nurses should be dedicated to their work, and opposed strikes and industrial action.